 My path toward coding was a winding one.
 As a Marine on active duty, I was stationed in Japan, Kenya, Sudan, Italy, and Pakistan.
 Later, after transferring to the Marine Corps Reserve, I pursued a bachelor’s degree in international affairs from George Washington University.
 While studying at GW, I worked at the nonprofit Veterans Campaign, where I was tasked with helping to rebrand the organization.
 Though I had little technical experience, I created an entirely new web presence for the organization and migrated its old content to the new website.

 It was fairly basic stuff, drawing less on know-how and more on trial and error with Squarespace tools.
-But it was my first real experience with web development — and I was hooked.
+But it was my first real experience with software engineering — and I was hooked.
 No matter how many all-nighters I pulled to get the site finished, I kept finding myself waking up eager to build the next round of changes.

-The full-time Web Development Immersive course wasn’t easy, and the lessons I learned were a far cry from the simple tasks I did on that old computer in Japan.
+The full-time Web Development Immersive, now called Software Engineering Immersive (SEI), course wasn’t easy, and the lessons I learned were a far cry from the simple tasks I did on that old computer in Japan.
 The initial learning curve was steep when it came to concepts like branches on Git, or merge conflicts on GitHub — but using them daily throughout the course forced us to become more comfortable.
 As each day passed, I realized just how my military training had prepared me for the training I needed to launch a new career in the tech economy.

 Here are some of the most valuable lessons that helped me thrive in coding.